-People of the bustling cities may find peace, fresh air and idyllic surroundings on the Qinghai-Tibet highland.
-The fluffy white clouds, purely blue sky, vista of vast grassland on which flocks of sheep and herds of yaks are grazing, creates a sanctuary free from the turmoil of modern cities.
-On this mystical, unspoiled land, travelers will find Xining-capital of Qinghai Province.
+People of the bustling cities will find peace, fresh air and idyllic surroundings on the Qinghai-Tibet highland.
+The fluffy white clouds, pure blue sky and vast grasslands on which flocks of sheep and herds of yaks are grazing is quite the opposite of how China is depicted.
+One of the provinces located in China's Northwest is Qinghai province, of which Xining is the capital.

-Xining was once an important stop on the century-old Silk Road.
-The boom of the Silk Road in the Han Dynasty is a major factor for the city's rise.
-But the city's historical role gradually declined as the trade route fell into disuse.
-Xining's importance in the old trade route means that it has a lot of historical sites.
-In and around Xining, visitors can find the Ta'er Monastery (Kumbum), one of the two most important Tibetan monasteries outside Tibet, Dongguan Great Mosque.
-Xining also provide access to some natural attractions with superlative beauty including the Qinghai Lake, the largest inland salt-water lake in China, the Bird Island on the west shore of the Qinghai Lake.
+Xining was once an important stop on the century-old Silk Road that ran through Tibet.
+The boom of the Silk Road in the Han Dynasty (206 BC – 220 AD) was a major factor for the city's rise.
+But the city's important role gradually declined as the trade route fell into disuse.
+Xining's importance in the old trade route meant that it has a lot of historical sites, and has been a gateway to the West for a long time.
+In previous centuries, people passing through Xining were either doing so with commercial purposes, or religious.

-The recently finished Qinghai–Tibet railway marks a new era for Xining's significant role in tourism.
-As an important stop along the Qinghai-Tibet track, Xining will be a vital stop for travelers to Tibet.
-The first luxurious five star sight-seeing trains will start there bound for Tibet highland.
-Xining's similarity with Tibet in weather allows Xining an "adapted stop" for visitor who will then gradually adapt themselves to the harsh weather condition in Tibet.
+The recently finished Qinghai–Tibet Railway marks a new era for Xining and its role in tourism.
+Xining is a vital stop for many travelers to Tibet, as this is where the first luxurious five-star sight-seeing trains start, bound for the Tibet highland.
+Xining's similarity with Tibet in weather allows Xining to be a sort of 'adjustment stop' for visitors who will then gradually adapt themselves to the harsher weather conditions and altitude in Tibet.